Nursery

 Team

 Please send in photos for your children to talk about.
-Communication and language skills are high priority in Nursery and Reception so please start sending in any photos of events/activites for your child to discuss.
-They will get the chance to do so every week eg. a day out, a birthday (their own or close families), a party, celebration or festval, something they've made eg cakes, art work etc. Send to
+Communication and language skills are of high priority in Nursery and Reception so please send in any family photos, or photos of events/activites for your child to discuss.
+They will get the chance to do so every week eg. a day out, a birthday (their own or close families), a party, celebration or festval, something they've made eg cakes, art work etc. Any questions, please ask a member of the Nursery Team

 This is for strictly photos only.
 No messages will be responded to.